 Pandemic GIS Task Force Launched

 NAPSG Foundation, the National States Geographic Information Council (NSGIC), and the Urban and Regional Information Systems Association (URSIA) have joined forces to provide unified leadership in advancing the use of location-based data, technology, and information sharing for pandemic preparedness and response.
-The three national organizations have launched a Pandemic GIS Task Force, who will be leading the development of a national strategy and plan of action to enable intelligence-led pandemic preparedness and response through the use of GIS data, technology, and information sharing.
+The three national organizations have launched a Pandemic GIS Task Force that will be leading the development of a national strategy and plan of action to enable intelligence-led pandemic preparedness and response through the use of GIS data, technology, and information sharing.

 National Inventory of Health/Medical Capability Data Feeds

-We are requesting the geospatial community to participate in a nationwide effort to build an inventory of existing data feeds for health/medical capability reporting in support of COVID-19 – and for increasing public health data preparedness into the future.
+We are requesting the geospatial community to participate in a nationwide effort to build an inventory of existing data feeds for health/medical capability reporting in support of COVID-19 – and for increasing public health data preparedness in the future.

 - Complete the Inventory Form: https://arcg.is/1XjG0S

-Click Here for additional information on this effort.
+Click here for additional information on this effort.